rthombs/xtdfet/README.md

     <em>Figure 4.
 Long-Run Effects</em>
 </p>

 Here, the two line graphs look similar except for the y-axis.
-That is because the long-run effects are a simple rescaling of the contemporaneous, short-run effect in a LDV model.
+That is because the long-run effects are a simple rescaling of the contemporaneous (short-run) effect in a LDV model.
 We can also graph the short-run and long-run effects with a bar graph:

      xtdfet lnffpc lny, lags(1 0) int(lnrenper) intlags(0/1) b(example)